sbcshop/EncroPi-Software/README.md

 The onboard boot button is provided for uploading the firmware into RP2040 of EncroPi.
 Status is connected on GPIO-15 and it's fully  user configurable.
 Power LED is for indicating power.

 ### Additional GPIO's
+In this baord we are providing some extra GOIO pins for connecting any external Input/output(such as sensors) to RP2040 of EncroPi board.
+These GPIO's are 5v, GND, 3v, GP4, GP3, GP14, GP15.

 * To open upython(.py) files you should have Thonny IDE installed in your system, If you don’t have Thonny IDE follow the link below to install it
 *  https://thonny.org/